 For many backyard fruit growers, chickens are the easy place to start, and they are a great fit with fruit trees.

 The ideal situation is to be able to confine them around your trees for a short period, a few times a year, especially in spring and autumn.
-That way they’ll be providing the maximum benefit cleaning up pests as these emerge from the soil in spring, and again as they are preparing to overwinter in autumn.
+That way they’ll be providing the maximum benefits of cleaning up pests as these emerge from the soil in spring, and again as they are preparing to overwinter in autumn.

 However, on young trees chooks can give the tree roots a pretty hard time if you leave them in there for too long, which is why it’s great to have another option for where you keep them the rest of the time.